rob-murray/jekyll-twitter-plugin/README.md

 A Liquid tag plugin for [Jekyll](http://jekyllrb.com/) that enables Twitter content to be used in any content served by Jekyll, content is fetched from the [Twitter API](https://dev.twitter.com/home).

-It is based on the original [Jekyll Tweet Tag](https://github.com/scottwb/jekyll-tweet-tag) from [scottwb](https://github.com/scottwb/) which has not been updated since Twitter updated their API to require certain preconditions.
+It is based on the original [Jekyll Tweet Tag](https://github.com/scottwb/jekyll-tweet-tag) from [scottwb](https://github.com/scottwb/) which has not been updated since Twitter changed their API to require certain preconditions.
 This version uses the excellent [Twitter gem](https://github.com/sferik/twitter) to make requests and handle authentication.

-This plugin replaces the broken plugin mentioned above and uses a different tag name and API - this is by design so that the two plugins can be separated and you can be certain which plugin is being used.
+This plugin replaces the broken [Jekyll Tweet Tag](https://github.com/scottwb/jekyll-tweet-tag) plugin mentioned above and uses a different tag name and API - this is by design so that the two plugins can be separated and you can be certain which plugin is being used.
+You can also install this plugin via Rubygems and require it in your Jekyll `_config.yml` file.

 ### Features